Bengal's new DGP Rajeev Kumar: From controversial accusations to high-stakes investigations | Politics

 On February 3, 2019, an all-out war broke out between the Centre and the Mamata Banerjee government, with the feisty West Bengal leader beginning a sit-in protest at a city landmark over the CBI's attempt to question Kumar in connection with chit fund scams.

-Following a court order, he was questioned by CBI in Shillong, Meghalaya, regarding the investigation of the Saradha case.
+Following a court order, he was questioned by CBI in Shillong, Meghalaya, regarding the Saradha case probe.

 Later that year, during the Lok Sabha polls, the Election Commission again decided to replace him with Anuj Sharma, and Kumar was shifted to CID as ADG.

-In September, CBI sleuths were seen carrying out searches in various locations across the city, after the central investigating agency had accused him of tampering with evidence in the Saradha chit fund case.
+In September, CBI sleuths carried out searches in various locations across the city, after the central investigating agency had accused him of tampering with evidence in the Saradha chit fund case.

 Later that year in December 2019, he was made principal secretary of the Information Technology and Electronics department.